 Further information on the signage, walks and history can be found in the Yalukit Weelams booklet (3.4 MB).

-Points marked with an orange marker in the Yalukit Weelams Booklet indicate the 10 signed Indigenous landmarks across Port Phillip, and those marked with a grey marker are other Historical Aboriginal cultural sites.
+Points marked with an orange marker in the Yalukit Weelam booklet indicate the ten signed First Peoples landmarks across Port Phillip, and those marked with a grey marker are other historical Aboriginal cultural sites.

 Point Ormond Beacon Hill

 Sign situated between bike path and walkway in front of Point Ormond Beacon Hill.